3 Reasons to Cruise the Galápagos

 Choosing your Galapagos Cruise

-Your choice will depend on your comfort and budget preference and the type of ship.
+Your choice will depend on your comfort and budget preference, the type of ship and how many guests you want to travel with.

 How do I get to the Galapagos islands?